 - Cost and energy consumption

-Initial cost isn’t the only consideration when choosing a new printer, you need to calculate the cost per page, including energy consumption.
+The initial19 cost isn’t the only consideration when choosing a new printer, you need to calculate the cost per page, including energy consumption.
 These ongoing costs will have more of an impact on your business’ printing costs than the initial cost of buying the machine.

 Low Energy Recommendation: The Epson WorkForce Enterprise WF-C20590 is a solid option for those businesses needing exceptional fast printing with low energy consumption.
-It offers up to 50 percent lower power consumption than colour laser printers, and has the fastest print speed in its class.
+It offers up to 50 per cent lower power consumption than colour laser printers and has the fastest print speed in its class.

 When choosing a printer for your small business, consider what you need before jumping into a purchase.
 Connectivity, capacity, energy consumption and printing quality are all important aspects to consider before making your purchase.